dnmfarrell/Settlers-Game-Notation/README.md

 ## Status

-Version 1.0 is a complete notation and considered final.
-No further changes are expected to the notation.
+Version 1.0 is a complete notation and considered mature enough to be used for implementations.
 This README is subject to change for errors and typos.

 ## JSON Schema